 ‘And the reason for the cloak and dagger?’

 ‘Your superior is being a little careless in two ways.’
-He waited for the grunt.
-‘Even tightening security that way, going outside our encryption, outside our soc code, outside our … channels … that has brought attention to him.
-There has been some interest and no, we don’t know from where, there’s been no hacking, no DoS and that suggests Assange’s lot.
-Or someone freelance.
+Joseph waited for the grunt.
+‘Tightening security that way, going outside our encryption, outside our soc code, outside our … channels … that has brought attention to him.
+There has been some interest in him … and in you … and no, we don’t know from where, there’s been no hacking, no DoS and that suggests Assange’s lot.
+Or someone else freelance.
 Why would you say Sir Gerald is being so secretive?’

-They arrived, not the next day but two days later, the assailants tried the ‘unexpected’ way, up the sheer cliff, straight into the holding pit.
+They arrived, not the next day but two days later, the assailants trying the ‘unexpected’ way, up the sheer cliff, straight into the holding pit.

 It was pretty straightforward really – the gas, the opened floor, the long dinghy below, enough provisions for them to survive a week, steering wheel lashed, one of the three fuel tanks coupled, motor on, in gear, out to sea.